duplode/elo-zs/docs/folyami.md

 An implementation of Folyami can be found at
 <https://github.com/duplode/elo-zs>.
 While it currently lacks a polished
 interface, it is otherwise fully functional.
-Note that the description here correspons to the default configuration of the elo-zs program.
+Note that the description here corresponds to the default configuration of the elo-zs program.
 The implementation allows the various extra features of the Folyami system to be tuned, or even turned off to obtain a regular Elo system.